joshiejack/Enchiridion/README.md

 # Enchiridion
 Books mod for minecraft

-The master branch is the development version for Enchiridion 2.0.
+The master branch is currently for minecraft 1.9.0